reactive-python/reactpy/docs/source/core-concepts.rst

 The layout also handles the triggering event handlers.
 Normally this is done automatically by a :ref:`Renderer <Layout Renderer>`, but for now we'll to it manually.
-To do use we can use a trick to hard-code the ``event_handler_id`` so we can pass it, and a fake event, to the layout's :meth:`~idom.core.layout.Layout.trigger` method.
+To do use we can use a trick to hard-code the ``event_handler_id`` so we can pass it, and a fake event, to the layout's :meth:`~idom.core.layout.Layout.dispatch` method.
 Then we just have to re-render the layout and see what changed:

 .. testcode::